PowerDNS/pdns/docs/backends/remote.rst

 ``getUnfreshSlaveInfos``
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Used to find out if slave zones need checking of the master's SOA Serial.
+Used to find out if primary zones need checking of the primary's SOA Serial.

 -  Mandatory: no
 -  Parameters: none